 Polycystic Ovarian Syndrome Symptoms and Treatment

-For now, as referring the previous sections, a large body of information has been gathered with regards to PCOS.
-Herein, we learn how PCOS affects mental and emotional, thus having psychological manifestations.
+A large body of information has been gathered with regards to PCOS.
+Herein, we learn how PCOS depression and anxiety affects mental and emotional wellbeing.

 - Physically – by disruption of eating and sleeping pattern.

-- Psychologically –by inciting feelings of worthlessness, and demotivation
+- Psychologically – by seditious feelings of worthlessness and demotivation

 - Socially – by affecting relationships

-In a nutshell, if you are suffering from PCOS and feel mentally down, it’s not to be taken casually.
-You may be suffering from depression-which is associated with PCOS and need immediate help from your doctor and well-wishers.
+In a nutshell, if you are suffering from PCOS and feel mentally down, it is not to be taken casually.
+You may be suffering from depression, which is associated with PCOS and need immediate help from your doctor and well-wishers.

 Women with PCOS can suffer from different kinds of depression.
 The top three are: